ttwag/P11_LRU_Cache/README.md

   * LRUCache.cpp: contains the class implementation of the LRUCache class.
   * LRUCache.h: the class header file that contains the LRUCache class declaration.
   * CMakeLists.txt: builds the main.cpp.
+  * Figure1.png: the image at the beginning of the README.
   * tests: test directory
     * test.cpp: contains the test cases and runs them.
     * CMakeLists.txt: builds the test.cpp and imports the GoogleTest framework.